 It’s a struggle to the top of the dunes, especially in high summer, where the fine white sand reflects the blazing sun full blast, but it’s rewarding: a handful of giant strides will get you down in seconds from the heights it took you ten minutes to scale.

 Better yet, if you took the precaution of equipping yourself with a plastic surfboard, you can toboggan down at breakneck speed.
-Recommended to kids aged five to 105.
+Recommended for kids aged five to 105.